Reviews You Can Rely On

 For over a decade, our team of experts has bought and tested dozens of the best base layers on the market.
 For this update, we compare 19 of the most popular options side-by-side.
 From the ski slopes to alpine climbs to sleeping out under the stars, our in-depth analysis derives from real-world adventures undertaken while wearing each model.
 We score all base layers across key areas of performance, like warmth, breathability, and drying speed.
 Whether it's for the warm or cold season, a quality base layer is sure to keep you dry and comfortable, no matter where your next outdoor escapade takes you.

-Because we know men's and women's versions of the same products don't always perform identically, we had our team of female testers assess the best women's base layers.
+Because we know men's and women's versions of the same products don't always perform identically, we had our team of female testers assess top women's base layers.
 We know the right layers can make or break a day in the backcountry.
 Luckily, we've got the scoop on how to nail your layering system, from comfortable underwear to protective outerwear.
-We've also selected our favorite long underwear bottoms and the warmest and best fleece jackets to keep you toasty.
+We've also selected our favorite long underwear bottoms and the warmest and fleece jackets to keep you toasty.

 Editor's Note: This review was updated on July 8, 2024.
 We added new products from Patagonia, Arc'teryx, and Thermajohn.
 We also added more product suggestions as alternatives to our award winners.